vaskoGut/Learning/README.md

    1.Is **Monolith** same as monorepo?
 No, monolith itj just repository containing a application, but there is no well prepared dependencies, it's not wel structured and encapsulated.
    2. What is advantage of **polyrepo**?
 With help of it we can keep team autonomy.
 You can decide what you do with your repo, who can have access for it, when to deploy it etc.
    3. What is disadvantages of **polyrepo**?
    - problem when you want to share code betweend different repos;
    - problems with compability of third party libraries;
    - time consuming configuration of each repo and synchronizing it.
    - if each team works only on 1 repo, code can be repeated etc;
    - if we have some share repo, library and you need to make change, it should be tested change for reach repo.
    - each repo can have different settings tools
    - it can be problem to use projects like that.

    4.What are advantages of **monorepo**?
-     -easy to create new project;
+   - easy to create new project;
-     - everything worges together at every commint
    - it's easy to test your change for different packages or applications.
+   - it's better developer mobility and performance while working on monorepoy
    - all projects inside monorepo using same versions of thirls party libraries;
-     - it's better developer mobility and performance.
+   - atomic commits - you dont need different projects, apps dependency after each commit, change

 ![image](https://github.com/vaskoGut/Learning/assets/7413864/877fa3c9-bce1-48ef-9b1a-7c0db0cece9d)